 Stephen L. Lanning.
-Mr. Lanning has served as a director of NCM Inc. since February 2007.
+Mr. Lanning has served as a director and chairman of the Nominating and Governance Committee of NCM, Inc. since February 2007.
 Prior to his retirement in 2009, he served with URS Corp.
 EG&G Division from 2006 to 2009 as an independent consultant and Director of Space and Information Operations Strategic Business Element.
-Mr. Lanning served in the United States Air Force from 1977 until 2006.
+Mr. Lanning served in the United States Air Force from 1977 until 2006 when he retired as a Brigadier General.
 From 2005 to 2006, Mr. Lanning was the Director, Logistics and Warfighting Integration, and Chief Information Officer for the United States Air Force Space Command.
 Mr. Lanning was a Principal Director of the Defense Information Systems Agency from 2002 to 2005.

-Mr. Lanning has significant experience in technology, operational leadership and policy development combined with his drive for innovation and excellence, which positions him well to serve as our governance committee chairman.
-Mr. Lanning's background allows him to share best practices with NCM Inc.'s board of directors.
+Mr. Lanning has significant experience in technology, operational leadership and policy development combined with his drive for innovation and excellence, which positions him well to serve as NCM, Inc.'s governance committee chairman.
+Mr. Lanning's background allows him to share best practices with NCM, Inc.'s board of directors.
 His years of serving in the military have given him valuable knowledge and perspective.

 Gerardo I. Lopez.
-Mr. Lopez has served as a director of NCM Inc. since April 2009.
-Mr. Lopez is Chief Executive Officer and President of AMC Entertainment Holdings, Inc. and AMC Entertainment Inc. He has served as Chief Executive Officer and President since March 2009, when he was also elected to AMC's board of directors.
+Mr. Lopez has served as a director of NCM, Inc. since April 2009.
+Mr. Lopez is Chief Executive Officer and President of AMC Entertainment Holdings, Inc., Marquee Holdings Inc., and AMC Entertainment Inc. He has served as Chief Executive Officer and President since March 2009, when he was also elected to AMC's board of directors.
 Prior to joining AMC, Mr. Lopez served as executive vice president of Starbucks Coffee Company and president of its Global Consumer Products, Seattle's Best Coffee and Foodservice divisions from September 2004 to March 2009.
 Prior thereto, Mr. Lopez served as president at Handleman Entertainment Resources from November 2001 to September 2004.
-Mr. Lopez serves on the boards of AMC, National Association of Theatre Owners and Digital Cinema Implementation Partners, LLC and previously served on TXU Corporation and Safeco Insurance.
+Mr. Lopez serves on the boards of AMC, National Association of Theatre Owners, Digital Cinema Implementation Partners, LLC and REI, Inc. and previously served on the boards of TXU Corporation and Safeco Insurance.

 Mr. Lopez's education and experience in business and finance allows him to provide the board significant strategic, managerial and operational expertise.

-Mr. Lopez has held positions at the most senior level of public companies and is able to draw upon over 25 years of business experience, allowing him to bring a variety of perspectives to the Company.
-Since Mr. Lopez is a board designee for one of our founding members, he brings to the board the perspective of a major stakeholder.
+Mr. Lopez has held positions at the most senior level of public companies and is able to draw upon over 25 years of business experience, allowing him to bring a variety of perspectives to NCM, Inc. Since Mr. Lopez is a board designee for one of our founding members, he brings to the board the perspective of a major stakeholder.

 Edward H. Meyer.
-Mr. Meyer has served as a director of NCM Inc. since February 2007.
-Mr. Meyer founded Ocean Road Advisors, Inc., an investment management company, in January 2007, and currently serves as Chairman and Chief Executive Officer.
-He was Chairman, Chief Executive Officer and President of Grey Global Group, Inc. from 1972 to December 2006.
-Mr. Meyer also serves as a director and member of the compensation committee of Harman International Industries, Inc.; director and member of the compensation committee of Ethan Allen Interiors Inc.; and director of Retail Opportunity Investments Corp., as well as various privately held organizations.
+Mr. Meyer has served as a director of NCM, Inc. since February 2007.
+Mr. Meyer founded Ocean Road Advisors, Inc., an investment management company, in January 2007, and currently serves as its Chairman and Chief Executive Officer.
+He was Chairman, Chief Executive Officer and President of advertising agency Grey Global Group, Inc. from 1972 to December 2006.
+Mr. Meyer also serves as a director and member of the compensation committee of Harman International Industries, Inc. and director and member of the compensation committee of Retail Opportunity Investments Corp., as well as various privately held organizations.

 Mr. Meyer's senior executive positions in advertising and investment management give him the experience to critically review the various business considerations necessary to run a business such as ours.
 Mr. Meyer is able to offer the board sound business and financial strategies.
-This, combined with his many years of experience, makes him a valued contributor to NCM Inc.
+This, combined with his many years of experience, makes him a valued contributor to NCM, Inc.